 Cast iron cookware is trusty and dependable, but it's well known that it takes a little more love and care than your average pans need to keep it in shipshape condition for regular cooking.

+Does cast iron rust?
+Yes.
 One of the biggest problems that cast iron enthusiasts have to deal with is rust.
+The question then becomes, how to clean rust?
 We're often asked if vinegar removes rust from cast iron.
 The quick answer is yes, and in today's article, we'll take a detailed look at how exactly you can use vinegar to remove rust.

 Cast iron cleaning is by no means simple.
 You have to worry about the seasoning on your pans.
 You're not supposed to use soap or detergent, and you definitely shouldn't put your cast iron skillet in the dishwasher!

 When iron reacts with water and oxygen, rust can start to form on your pan.
-Cleaning your cast iron cookware the wrong way, not seasoning it well enough, or accidentally leaving it in hot water overnight; these are all things that can lead to cast iron rusting.
+Cleaning your cast iron cookware the wrong way, not seasoning it well enough, or accidentally leaving it in hot water overnight are all things that can lead to cast iron rusting.

 If there's rust on your pans, then that rust is going to get transferred to your food when you cook.
 While rust itself isn't dangerous, it really does not taste good.
 Importantly, rust can also hold other bacteria, particularly on the bottom of the pan, where you're cooking.
 While the rust might be harmless, certain bacteria could prove to be more serious to your health.